char0n/vladimirgorej.com/_posts/2022-01-24-swagger-ui-error-handling.md

 In prior releases of SwaggerUI, almost all components have been protected, and when thrown error, `Fallback` component was displayed.
 This changes with SwaggerUI v4.3.0.
 Only components defined by the `safe-render` plugin are now protected and display fallback.
-If a small component somewhere within SwaggerUI React component tree fails to render and throws an error.
-The error bubbles up to the closest error boundary, and that error boundary displays the `Fallback` component and invokes `componentDidCatch`.
+If a small component somewhere within SwaggerUI React component tree fails to render and throws an error, the error bubbles up to the closest error boundary, and that error boundary displays the `Fallback` component and invokes `componentDidCatch`.

 If you're interested in more technical details, here is the [PR](https://github.com/swagger-api/swagger-ui/pull/7761/files)